 Joël is head of product and operations.
-After 15 years in the retail and distribution business, he co-founded Ledger with the aim to bring Bitcoin to the masses.
+After 15 years in the retail and distribution business, he co-founded Ledger with the aim to bring the best solutions to consumers.

 Thomas is head of the San Francisco offices of Ledger, where he is in charge of developing business operations.
 Want to partner with us?
 Ping him any time on Twitter or by email to meet him there.